 Pangkalan Bun airport is accessible by daily direct flights from Jakarta, Semarang and Surabaya.
 The flight schedule is also a big concern; as it is subject to change with or without prior notice.
 It would be better not to connect international flight with the domestic flight.
 Travel insurance is also highly recommended.

 Be aware that most of these small internal flights are more likely to be delayed than on time!
 Flights do get fully booked especially during religious holidays, so allow an extra day or two for the connecting flight in/out.

 Around Pangkalan Bun

-There are plenty of shops and markets in Pangkalan Bun where you can buy most of the supplies you will need, including food, toiletries, ponchos, hats, sandals and camera film.
+There are plenty of shops and markets in Pangkalan Bun where you can buy most of the supplies you will need, including food, toiletries, ponchos, hats, sandals.
 Kumai is an old seaport in Pangkalan Bun which has now developed into a major port.
 Both modern and traditional vessels come from all parts of Indonesia, Malaysia, Singapore, Taiwan and Japan.
 To reach Tanjung Puting National Park, you will take a Klotok (small boat) from Kumai Port up the Sekonyer River to Camp Leakey.
 Camp Leakey is one of the three Orangutan Rehabilitation Centre in Tanjung Puting National Park.

-From Kumai Port, the klotok (houseboat) will take about 2-hour journey up the Sekonyer River to the Rimba Eco Lodge, your base whilst exploring the area.
-It is also possible to sleep and cook meals on the klotok.
+From Kumai Port, the klotok (houseboat) will take about 2-hour journey up the Sekonyer River to the Rimba Eco Lodge.
+Sleeping on the klotok is the best experience you must try when visiting Tanjung Puting National Park.
 In order to travel in and out of the park it will be necessary to keep the klotok for the duration of your trip.